geekyme/meteor-chatterbox/README.md

-Chatterbox - a smart package for user-to-user messaging in meteor apps
+Chatterbox
 ====
+Chatterbox is a meteor smart package for user-to-user messaging in meteor apps.
+It is most ideal in social networking apps where private messaging is important.

 Add a user list by including ````{{> userList}}```` in your templates.